ghnatiuk/consuming-gherkin/presentation/introduction/01_slide.md

 # Some people, when confronted with a problem, think "I know, I'll use regular expressions."

 !SLIDE center
-# "Now they have two problems"
+# "Now they have two problems."
 ![atreyu](atreyu.png)